-I've spent the last fortnight testing Anthropic's new Tool Search feature, and whilst I'm excited about the direction, I'm not ready to deploy it in production just yet.
-Here's why this matters for marketing teams managing increasingly complex tech stacks, and what you need to know before implementing it.
+I’ve been testing Anthropic’s Tool Search feature.
+The direction is promising, but I’m not ready to deploy it in production.
+Here’s what marketing teams need to know before implementing it.

 What Tool Search Actually Does